-You know the drill: start learning a new language, label everything in your house with post-it notes, become the cool cultured person who listens to hip foreign-language podcasts on their commute.
+You know the drill: start learning a new language, label everything in your house with post-it notes, become the cool cultured person who listens to hip foreign-language podcasts on their commute, become the go-to source for the best foreign TV shows.

 But few genres are as overlooked in language learning as the melodramatic soap opera.
 And as it turns out, just about every culture in the world has its own version of cheesy daytime television.